-Kind of Blue: Azulejo Bingeing in Porto Portugal
+Kind of Blue: Where To Find Ceramic Azulejos in Porto Portugal

 Here's my guide to exploring the best azulejo facades in Porto Portugal.
 Wondering where to find azulejos in Porto?
-This Porto travel guide takes you on a walking tour of the Porto sites and landmarks with the best azulejo decorations.
+This Porto travel guide takes you on a DIY walking tour of the best sites and landmarks in Porto with the dazzling azulejo decorations.

 I dedicated an entire day to bingeing on azulejos in Porto.
 Perhaps I shouldn't use the word "bingeing."
 It's a bit of a naughty word.